-6.33 The SFRA outlines the need to implement adequate SuDS techniques as part of a development.
-Large increases in impermeable areas for a site could contribute to a significant increase in surface water runoff, peak flows and volumes.
+6.32 The SFRA outlines the need to implement adequate SuDS techniques as part of a development.
+Large increases in impermeable areas for a site could contribute to a significant increase in surface water run-off, peak flows and volumes.
 In turn this could contribute to an increase in flood risk elsewhere.
-A Sustainable Drainage: Guide to Design, Adoption and Maintenance will be produced to provide detailed guidance to support the implementation of sustainable drainage systems including guidance on the national requirements for SUDS, the local requirements placed on developers and the technical requirements.

-6.34 In taking forward the SFRA the City Council will have regard to developing strategies such as the Local Flood Risk Management Strategy, Surface Water Management Plan, Trent Catchment Flood Management Plan, Humber River Basin Management Plan and future development of the Flood and Water Management Act 2010.
+6.33 In taking forward the SFRA the City Council will have regard to developing strategies; such as the Local Flood Risk Management Strategy, Surface Water Management Plan, Trent Catchment Flood Management Plan, Humber River Basin Management Plan and future development of the Flood and Water Management Act 2010 including the establishment of SuDS Approving Bodies.

-6.35 Historically many of Birmingham's watercourses have been culverted.
+6.34 Historically many of Birmingham's watercourses have been culverted.
 This limits their amenity and wildlife value and may also inhibit the potential for natural drainage.
 The removal of culverting through development can therefore bring significant benefits and contribute to the Water Framework Directive targets.
-Birmingham lies within the Tame, Anker and Mease catchment for which a catchmentbased approach is being promoted by DEFRA and the Environment Agency.
-A Catchment Management Plan has been prepared for the Birmingham element of this catchment.

-6.36 Water courses are important for some sports and the improvement of the main water courses will also enhance the sporting experience.
+6.35 Water courses are important for some sports and the improvement of the main water courses will also enhance the sporting experience.

-6.37 Canals have a wildlife and amenity value and take a proportion of surface water run-off.
+6.36 Canals have a wildlife and amenity value and take a proportion of surface water run-off.
 They also have a role as non-natural watercourses to help alleviate flooding in some cases.